-Marist High School invites local elementary and middle school teachers to an interactive professional development program providing the opportunity for them to experience the exciting and innovative learning techniques we offer in the classroom at Marist.
+Marist High School invites local elementary and middle school teachers to its third annual Mondays at Marist series, an interactive professional development program providing the opportunity to experience the exciting and innovative learning techniques we offer in the classroom at Marist.

 (3:45-4:15pm) More Than a Number: Make confirmation service hours more meaningful from a perspective of service learning.
 How do we increase ownership, engagement, and reflection in the hours our students give?